-Service Contract and 2 members receive water services on a noncontract basis.
+Service Contract and 2 member partners receive water services on a non-contract basis.

 The 78 member partners served by the new model contracts comprise over 92% of total billed revenues from regional water system wholesale member partners (exclusive of Detroit).